Political Science: The UDC Edge

 *A concentration in Global Studies has been proposed and is underway in the approval process of the university. **A three(3) course curriculum core (Political Research Skills, Methods of Political Science & Senior Seminar), that trains students to become applied researchers, is the hallmark of the program. ***The Congressional Internship Program and Model International Organizations Simulation programs.

 Chi Rho Chapter, Pi Sigma Alpha, National Political Science Honor Society

 (Both PSHSO &GADA are UDC Student Government accredited organizations, active in promoting scholarly, social, and professional development activities for majors and interested students.)

 Faculty Spotlight: UDC Political Science Program

-Dr. Shiela Harmon Martin, co-chair of the Department and professor of political science, studies American government, black politics, black women and politics, and public policy analysis.
-She has held positions in the federal and district government in the areas of public policy analysis, civil rights, and international affairs and protocol.
+Dr. Shiela Harmon Martin, Division Chair and Professor of Political Science, specializes in American Government, African American Politics, and Public Policy Analysis.
+She has held positions in the federal and District of Columbia governments in the areas of public policy analysis, civil rights, and international affairs and protocol.

-Dr. Guy Shroyer, associate professor of political science, studies nationalism and social identity.
+Dr. Guy Shroyer, Associate Professor of Political Science, specializes in nationalism and social identity.
 He is on the Board of Directors of the Institute for Diplomatic Dialogue in the Americas, an international civil society organization recognized by the Organization of American States.
 Dr. Shroyer also chairs the District-based Youth Organizing for Change and Opportunity, which works with at-risk DC youth.
 The organization, in partnership with UDC's political science program, is developing a high school Model Organization of American States.